 To see more examples of the React Avatar component in action head on over to the KendoReact Avatar documentation page.

 Creating filter expressions can be so much more than a simple

 starts with and

 contains tied to a single checkbox.
 While this may work in some scenarios, often users need to work with multiple filters and combining them in various ways (“unit price above $18 and products in stock,” as an example).
 This means that filtering can quickly become quite complex.
 This is where the React Filter component comes in, providing an intuitive user experience for building filter expressions ranging from simple to very complex filters.
 These can then be used with other KendoReact components, such as the React Data Grid, or be used to filter any data collection.

 To play around with the React Filter component check out the KendoReact Filter documentation section.

 Initially introduced with the inclusion of the KendoReact Pager component, the Data Tools package continues to expand by including other helpful libraries and UI components to help manage data collections – including the new React Filter component.

-The NumericTextBox was the first KendoReact component ever written and throughout the years we have seen several requirements and scenarios beyond our initial scope of the component.
+The React NumericTextBox was the first KendoReact component ever written and throughout the years we have seen several requirements and scenarios beyond our initial scope of the component.
 That’s why we spent time on reworking the NumericTextBox to ensure that it can accommodate all the user experience scenarios that we have discovered for the component.